dhis2/tool-translation-deduplicator/README.md

-# DHIS2 App Template for Dummies
+# Translation Deduplicator
-Basic DHIS2 app skeleton.
+App for identifying metadata objects with duplicate translations (one object having multiple translations for the same local and property).

 ## License
 © Copyright